Ladybug Lady

 The size of ladybugs varies depending on species, but most ladybugs are between 1 and 10 millimeters in length.
 Although most people think of ladybugs as being red with black spots, this is not the case for all species.
 In addition to red, many unusual ladybugs will catch your attention.
 They can be yellow, orange, brown, pink, or even all black.

-READ MORE: Ladybug Clip Art
+READ MORE: White Ladybug

 They come in nearly every color of the rainbow, depending on the ladybug types.
 Often in contrasting pairs.
 However, some are as simple as black and white, while others are more exotic, such as dark blue and orange.
 Others have a striped pattern, while others have a checked pattern.